Disease research for cereals and oilseeds

 UK Cereal Pathogen Virulence Survey (UKCPVS)

-The UKCPVS continually monitors cereal rusts and mildews in UK varieties.
+The UKCPVS continually monitors key cereal pathogen populations in the UK.
 When a change in virulence (ability to cause disease) is detected, the project determines the significance for resistance in RL varieties, in addition to varieties in trials and breeding programmes.

 About the UKCPVS project